google/kf/pin_buildpack_readme.md

 ## Description

-Buildpacks can support pinning by get tags instead of automatically sourcing the latest buildpack from a git repository.
+Buildpacks can support pinning by using tags instead of automatically sourcing the latest buildpack from a git repository.

 ## Instructions